Introduction

 The contribution of an individual nuclear spin to the full NMR spectrum is obtained via

-while the full NMR signale is the sum of individual contributions.
+while the full NMR signal is the sum of individual contributions.

 Temperature

-For a typical NMR setup temperature is very large compared to the energy scales in the NMR Hamiltonian.
+For a typical NMR setup, the temperature is much larger compared to the energy scales in the NMR Hamiltonian.
 Thus, we have to take finite or even infinite temperature into account.
 We define the partition sum

 with the inverse temperature and arrive at